STARS AND SOIL: CHAPTER TWO

 Da pulls out the chair for Pa and then settles into his own.
 They stare at each other in solemn silence.
 Pa fiddles with his wedding ring.
 “The business is very profitable now,” he says.
 “The owner of such a business, one that can continue to expand and grow, should have primary operations here.”

-Neither of her fathers spoke.
+Neither of her fathers speak.

 “You… you are moving here, aren’t you?
 You’re the founders and owners.
 You should be the ones here.”